 My father, as presented previously, was quite the avid reader of L'Amour westerns.
 I do not know if he knew that his brother (my uncle) and L'Amour were friends.
 One way or the other he never mentioned it to me.
 However, what he did mention to me in context to L'Amour, and on more than one occasion, even to the point of showing me book-marked passages and underlined paragraphs attesting to them in his novels, was the Walker Colt, or as it is otherwise known, the Colt Walker.
 The 1847 .44-caliber Colt Walker, now days a very expensive and rare weapon, was the largest, heaviest black-powder revolver Colt ever produced --- and they found their way into L'Amour's stories often.

-The reason my father would even bring it up was because as a kid I loved the Walker Colt.
+The reason my father would even bring it up was because as a kid I loved the Colt Walker.
 My Stepmother, or ex-stepmother as the case may be during the time I was visiting L'Amour --- because she and my father had long since divorced --- owned a Walker Colt.
 Even though the pistol was nearly as big as I was, as a young boy I used to run around day after day playing cowboys with it, sometimes even mixing genres by wielding the colt in one hand and a Buck Rogers disintegrator in the other.
 When I mentioned to L'Amour my ex-stepmother owned a Walker Colt and my uncle confirmed both my story and that the pistol was in fact genuine, L'Amour became very interested --- even to the point of wanting to know if it was available.